Graduate

 • R1-level research productivity

-• Social justice perspective that recognizes that links between theory and practice, believing that knowledge matters outside of the academy
+• Social justice perspective that recognizes links between theory and practice, believing that knowledge matters outside of the academy

 • Comparative and international focus with many of our faculty being born and raised outside of the U.S. context.